 The scope of this review has had to be carefully (if arbitrarily) circumscribed.
-The authors have included only concrete and plastic concrete walls (by secant pile, clamshell grab, or hydromill\), cut-offs created by the Deep Mixing Methods (Bruce, 2000-2001) and cement-bentonite/soil-cement-bentonite walls typically installed by backhoe.
+The authors have included only concrete and plastic concrete walls (by secant pile, clamshell grab, or hydromill), cement-bentonite walls, soil-cement-bentonite walls, and cut-offs created by the Deep Mixing Methods (Bruce, 2000-2001).
 Remedial cut-offs created by grouting, sheet piles or other such technologies are deemed beyond the current scope.
 Space also prevents a recitation, for each case history, of the events and observations leading to the decision to actually conduct such a remediation.
 The interested reader is referred to the relevant publications, which are often in any case, "top heavy" with such analytical and diagnostic information.
 Space also prohibits a detailed exposition of the technological aspects of the various construction methods, and it is assumed that the reader has working knowledge of the details of the respective construction methods.